In This Article

 - Controls shine: Weinstein says it is often used in cosmetic products designed for the face because it allows sweat to evaporate but controls the shine of an oily complexion.

-- Protects the skin: It acts as a skin protectant to outside moisture and irritants (like other ingredients) that can cause contact dermatitis.
+- Protects the skin: It acts as a skin protectant to outside moisture and irritants (like other ingredients) that can cause dermatitis.

 - Smooths texture: Weinstein says it can fill in fine lines or wrinkles on the face that contribute to the texture of your skin and create a smooth surface for a more even makeup application, which is why it's often found in primers.